 It can seem like a daunting task to create and run a successful eCommerce YouTube channel, but doing so can produce significant results for your company.
 As videos become a more integral part of the content that consumers like to engage with, make sure your brand keeps up with the ever-evolving digital marketing pace.

-If you’re looking for hands-on, personalized assistance with your eCommerce YouTube strategy, our experts at Catapult Revenue are happy to help.
+If you’re looking for hands-on, personalized assistance with your eCommerce YouTube strategy, our experts at Catapult Revenue, one of the Top eCommerce Marketing Companies of 2020, are happy to help.
 Take advantage of our free, no-obligation marketing consultation to get started.

 Sasha serves as Managing Partner and VP of Client Solutions for Catapult Revenue, ensuring that all client’s revenue goals are met via Catapult’s marketing strategies.